Marcus Foster: Aftermath

 After deputy Robert Blackburn recovered from the shooting, he was appointed as Acting Superintendent of Oakland Schools.
 Beginning in 1981, he taught Educational Leadership at California State University, Hayward, in the East Bay, and later also at University of California, Berkeley.

 Escaped convict Donald DeFreeze became known as the SLA spokesman as the group gained notoriety.
 Patricia Soltysik and Nancy Ling Perry were founding members with him and shared leadership; they were posited as the group's main theorists.
 By November 1973 and this killing, DeFreeze was the only black member of the small group; the remainder were younger white radicals, most of whom were middle or upper-class, and many of whom had college degrees.

-Arrested in January 1974 and convicted of being involved in the attack on Foster, founding SLA members Joe Remiro and Russ Little were sentenced to life in prison.
-Little was released after being acquitted on a new trial gained on appeal; he had served five years in prison.
-Remiro remains incarcerated serving a life sentence; his requests for parole have been rejected.
+Arrested in January 1974 and convicted of being involved in the killing of Foster, founding SLA members Joe Remiro and Russ Little were sentenced to life in prison.
+Little was released after being acquitted on a new trial gained on appeal; he had served five years in prison, subsequently being released on that technicality.
+However, Remiro remained incarcerated until he was paroled in 2019 after serving 47 years behind bars.

 Later Little said that Soltysik had fatally shot Foster, and Perry had fired at Blackburn but "botched that".
 DeFreeze wounded Blackburn with a shotgun.

 In May 1974, six SLA members sought refuge in Los Angeles.
 There was an SLA shootout with the LAPD at a house there.
 DeFreeze committed suicide as the structure burned down around them.
 Soltysik, Perry and three other founding members of the SLA also died that day.